Lewwwk/AIFS/norms.md

 Contributors submit payout requests to Utopia, and payments are processed on the 1st and 15th.

 #### Proposal Vetting
-The Stewards Team is responsible for vetting proposals.
-They have full jurisdiction to reject any proposal for any reason; however, they are meant to help Jerry's construct proposals whether they are for or against that proposal.
-That being said, in cases where proposals appear malicious, poorly constructed, unclear, or misaligned with Krause House's priorities, they are encouraged to reject it.
+The Stewards Team is responsible for ensuring all proposals put to vote are valid.
+Invalid proposals are where a proposal appears to be malicious, poorly scoped, unclear, or misaligned with Krause House's priorities.
+In the case of an invalid proposal, the Stewards Team has the right to withold the proposal for a vote until the proposal's faults have been resolved.
+A well functioning Stewards Team is helping the community turn ideas into proposals, regardless of their personal voting preference — assuming the propsal is well intended.